uskovgs/PanSTARRS/cran-comments.md

-## New version v0.2.2
+## New version v0.2.3

-This is a new release.
-In this version:

--   The problem with the old SSL certificate has been resolved on the server side.
+This is an update fixing compatibility with the Pan-STARRS DR2 API.